1 – Teacher Loan Forgiveness

 The tricky part of getting Perkins loans forgiven is actually in the application, as it needs to be done through the school that made the loan or via the school’s loan servicer.
 This means that the process can vary depending on the school you were at.
 Therefore, the best way to get started is to contact the school where you got the loan and then proceed from there.

 This kind of student loan forgiveness for teachers is perfect for Perkins loans borrowers.
 If you took out a Perkins loan during your studies and you meet the eligibility requirements, there’s no reason not to apply.
 Plus, the longer you’ve been working, the more forgiveness you’ll receive.

 # 4 – State-Based Loan Repayment Assistance Programs

-Depending on where you happen to be based, there are many different loan repayment assistance programs that can benefit teachers.
+Depending on where you happen to be based, there are many loan repayment assistance programs that can benefit teachers.
 These programs vary from state to state.
 45 different states, as well as the District of Columbia, all offer their own unique assistance programs for loan repayments and loan forgiveness.